 As for me, I shall be glad in the Lord.

-- This is a commitment and a decision we make.
+- This is a commitment and a decision to make.

 - When gladness is my state of being, I will not be held captive by negative self-talk.

 5. Memorize key verses to replace negative thoughts with God’s truth.